 Anyone who has received treatment for advanced periodontal disease knows that thorough homecare is the key to keeping the periodontal disease from reoccurring.
 Because personal oral care is a big part of any periodontal treatment plan, your dentist or dental hygienist will spend a lot of time making sure you understand and implement proper brushing and flossing techniques at home.

 In addition to not smoking, which inhibits the healing process, your dentist will also recommend keeping a close eye on your periodontal health with more frequent checkups and cleaning appointments.
-When dealing with gum disease treatment in Flowery Branch, an ounce of prevention is worth a pound of cure, so call us today to schedule a consultation.
+When dealing with gum disease treatment in Buford, an ounce of prevention is worth a pound of cure, so call us today to schedule a consultation.